 What can be done to save them?

-Shropshire Wildlife Trust is now fundraising to roll out curlew protection to key areas in the Clee Hills, the Clun Forest, the Stretton Hills, Oswestry Hills and the north Shropshire Mosses.
+Shropshire Wildlife Trust is now fundraising to help curlews in key areas in the Clee Hills, the Clun Forest, the Stretton Hills, Oswestry Hills and the north Shropshire Mosses through the work of Curlew Country.
 Improving habitat is key in ensuring that these unique wading birds do not disappear from the Shropshire landscape completely.

-Please use the form below to make a donation to this exciting initiative and help us halt the decline.
+Please use the form below to make a donation to this exciting initiative.